esqinkazimov/Amazon-Fine-Food-Reviews-/README.md

 ## Conclusions:
 1. Sparsity Increases as we decrease C (increase lambda) When we use L1 Regularizer for Regularization.
-2. Logistic Regression with Tfidf Featurization Performs best with F1_score of 0.89 and Accuracy of 93.385.
+2. Logistic Regression with Tfidf Featurization Performs best with F1_score of 0.92 and AUC Score of 0.970.
 3. Logistic Regression is Faster Algorithm.

 ## 5. SVM
 1. Applied SVM with RBF(Radial Basis Function) kernel on Different Featurization BOW, Tfidf, Avg-Word2Vec and Tf-idf-Word2Vec.
 2. Find Right C and Gamma (ɣ) Using Grid Search & Randomized Search Cross Validation.
 3. Applied SGDClassifier on Featurization.
-3. Evaluated Test Data on Various Performance Metrics like Accuracy, F1-score, Precision, Recall,etc. also plotted Confusion matrix.
+3. Evaluated Test Data on Various Performance Metrics like AUC Score, F1-score, Precision, Recall,etc. also plotted Confusion matrix.

 ## Conclusions:
 1. SGD with Bow By Random Search gives Better Results.
 2. SGDClasiifier Takes Very Less Time to Train.
+3. SGDClassifier with L2 Regularization and Tfidf Featurization Performs best with F1_score of 0.92 and AUC Score of 0.971

 ## 6. Decision Trees
 1. Applied Decision Trees on Different Featurization BOW, Tfidf, Avg-Word2Vec and Tf-idf-Word2Vec To find the optimal depth using Cross Validation.